Local Coordinator Policies, School and Church Partnerships (o) 864.292.5842 x11 (c) 864.414.6266 email@example.com

 Administrative Assistant General Information, Club Statistics, Ordering Materials (o) 864.292.5842 x10 firstname.lastname@example.org

-I started my walk with the Lord through guidance in His Word and the teaching in Bible Studies and church.
-I attended Oklahoma Baptist University in Shawnee, Ok and then moved with my college roommates to Dallas, Texas where I began my business career with Bowater.
-My roommates and I were very active in our Singles Church group and we also attended Dallas Theological Seminary classes.
+Paula started her walk with the Lord through guidance in His Word and the teaching in Bible Studies and church.
+She attended Oklahoma Baptist University in Shawnee, OK, and then moved with her college roommates to Dallas, Texas where she began her business career with Bowater.
+She and her roommates were very active in their Singles Church group and they also attended Dallas Theological Seminary classes.

 Director of Training Ministry Coordinator-Greenville Materials Information (o) 864.292.5842 x13 (c) 864.616.4529 email@example.com

 Cindy was born in Seattle, WA to parents who were attending Bob Jones University.
 When she was four, Cindy told her mother she wanted to become God’s child and her mother helped her understand how.
 Later that year her family moved to Brazil, SA where they served as missionaries, often using CEF material.
 Cindy met her husband Bill at college here in the USA and they soon moved to Brazil where they served for 10 years and where their four sons were born.
 Southside Baptist Church (now Fellowship Greenville) was their sending church and was the body to which they returned in 1994.
 Cindy served as the Children’s Ministry Coordinator there for 10 years, after which she came on staff with CEF in 2005.
 In 2016 they left Fellowship Greenville to help with a small church plant on the west side of Greenville, Westview Baptist, where they serve in many ways.